vikingdata/articles/databases/mysql/MySQL_variables.md

 * replica_parallel_workers :  default 4 in later versions of MySQL.
 *  replica_preserve_commit_order=ON.
 This prevents gaps from occurring.
 * report_host : This should always be setup.
 Match it with DNS.
-* Stop stop collisions from multiple masters
+* Stop collisions from multiple masters
    * auto_increment_offset : Adds X to the starting point defined for this server for new rows.
    * auto_increment_increment : determines the starting point.
    * NOTE: auto_increment_increment should be equal or more than the highest auto_increment_offset.